 Hydrogen peroxide is generally anti-bacterial and anti-viral, so it makes sense to use it as a household cleaner.
 However, it does take time to work, so the short amount of contact time in cleaning counters and windows probably won't kill all the tiny pathogens in your house.
 On the other hand, it's a step in that direction, and if you want to really sanitize something, you can leave the hydrogen peroxide for a longer time.
 (This page talks more about uses for disinfection.)

-You’ll probably want to use hot water, so the easiest way to accomplish this (and also use a 3% solution of hydrogen peroxide), is to put a gallon of hot water into a bucket and then add 1 cup of 35% hydrogen peroxide.
-Use the temperature water you’d like to use on the floor, and then add the concentrated peroxide.
+You’ll probably want to use hot water, so the easiest way to accomplish this (and also make a 3% solution of hydrogen peroxide), is to put a gallon of hot water into a bucket and then add 1 cup of 35% hydrogen peroxide.
+Use the temperature of water you’d like to use on the floor, and then add the concentrated peroxide.
 (This is an approximate dilution, which is fine for floor cleaning, no need to be exact.
 See the mixing page, though, if you want exact proportions.)

 Another great option is to use sodium percarbonate mixed in hot water.